marten-seemann/base-drafts/draft-ietf-quic-transport.md

 need to validate the token in the future.

-The Retry packet is sent to the client and a legitimate client will respond with an Initial packet containing the token from the Retry packet when it continues the handshake.
+The Retry packet is sent to the client and a legitimate client will respond with a Client Initial packet containing the token from the Retry packet when it continues the handshake.
 In response to receiving the token, a QUIC server can either abort the connection or permit it to proceed.